RecipeDreamTeam/RecipeApp/README.md

 * Landing Page
    * CollectionView of Recipes available to Scroll through
    * Infinite scroll available and Pull to Refresh
+   * Pressing any recipe image loads detail view screen
+   * Pressing the plus in the top right corner loads the form to submit a new recipe
    * Stretch Goal: Filtering capability
 * Detail View Screen
    * When recipe is clicked in collection view, view with details will show
-   * Option to exit out of detail and return to collection view
+   * Option to exit out of detail and return to collection view when clicking x in top right corner
 * Add Recipe Modal
    * When the plus icon is pressed in the main screen, the add recipe modal will slide up
    * This will have the option to take a picture and add text and press submit to submit a recipe to the database